ymaxli/redux-validator/README.md

 const actionCreator = createAction('action2', payload => payload, () => ({
     validator: {
-        payload: [ // if payload is not a map, use payload key to validate payload itself {
+        payload: [ // if action.payload is not a map, use payload key to validate action.payload itself {
                 func: (payload, state) => payload >= 0,
                 msg: 'payload is less than 0'